-A good HR professional is a “people person”.
+A good HR professional is a “people person.”
 After all, your field requires you to interact with or learn about people all day long.
 However, there are defining factors and skill sets that make the difference between a good Human Resource professional and a great one.
+Here are some HR tips.

 Although your job might consist of reading over applications all day, clear and effective communication is still necessary.
 People will approach you with numerous questions and even complaints.
 A big part of Human Resources is being able to handle whatever people may throw at you.
 Good communication involves careful listening, understanding, and problem solving.